 Non-Executive Directors and Independent Directors of the Company do not receive any salary.
 They receive annual Directors' fees, which are subject to the approval of shareholders at the Company's AGM.
-The RC ensures that the Non-Executive Directors and Independent Directors are not over-compensated to the extent that their independence may be compromised.
+To align the interests of Non-Executive and Independent Directors with the interests of shareholders, they also participate in the Company's share option scheme.
+The RC ensures that the Independent Directors are not over-compensated to the extent that their independence may be compromised.